Banking Inclusion Initiative. Connecting more people to banking.

 • Broadening our collaboration with the Cities for Financial Empowerment (CFE) Fund and local Bank On coalitions to pilot new strategies and approaches that help overcome barriers to banking access in several markets with high concentrations of unbanked households, focused on developing a more seamless path for them to navigate the financial system.

 • Collaborating with MoCaFi to help provide banking services to unbanked individuals, including offering MoCaFi customers the ability to use their MoCaFi debit card at our ATMs without incurring fees from Wells Fargo.
-Additionally, we are an investor in Greenwood, a digital platform for Black and Hispanic individuals and business owners.

 • Supporting to expand the Credit Builders Alliance (CBA) low-cost, credit-building consumer loan program to provide loan capital, capacity-building grants, and technical assistance to unbanked and underbanked individuals who need access to short-term credit.